ARMOR-IMWUT/ARMOR/README.md

 ## About The Project

-This project contains the code for armor, a FL defense mechanism against edge case backdoors attacks, based on GAN, the software also contains implementations for the state of the art works Multi-Krum, NDC and Trimmed-mean.
-The software has been implemented in python, using the pytorch package.
+This project contains the code for ARMOR, a FL defense mechanism against edge case backdoors attacks, that leverages adversarial learning to uncover edge-case backdoors.
+More precisely, ARMOR relies on GANs to extract data features from model updates and uses the generated samples to activate potential backdoors in the model.
+Our experimental evaluations with various datasets and neural network models show that ARMOR can counter edge-case backdoors with 95% resilience against attacks, and without impacting model quality.

 <p align="right">(<a href="#top">back to top</a>)</p>